-Sofar general road factors, factors of driving behaviour, and vehicle factors, were given a greater, although somewhat sketchy attention.
-Now it is important, that these factors provide for more differentiated measures, relating to road-surface skidding resistance.
+Up to now general road factors, factors of driving behaviour, and vehicle factors, were given a greater, although somewhat sketchy attention.
+It is important that these factors facilitate more differentiated measures, relating to road-surface skidding resistance.

 The occurrence of accidents will also depend on weather conditions.
 Moreover, a wet road surface will display a considerably lower skidding resistance than a dry road surface.
 All that is known about the skidding resistance of dry road-surfaces is that it is in general higher than the highest skidding resistance found on wet road surfaces.
-Such high degrees of skidding resistance are not of great importance for the purposes of the present study, and for this reason they will only be discussed incidentally.
-Furthermore, no definite answer can be found to the following questions:- how long it takes for a road-surface of a certain quality to dry under the effect of sun, wind and traffic; when can the road surface be regarded as dry after a heavy shower and before a further rainfall starts.
+Such high degrees of skidding resistance are not of great importance for the purposes of the present study, and for this reason they will only be discusses incidentally.

+Furthermore, no definite answer can be found to the following questions: how long does it take for a road-surface of a certain quality to dry under the effect of sun, wind and traffic, when can the road-surface be regarded as dry after a heavy shower and before a further rainfall starts.
 For this reason vehicle kilometers can only be computed for the periods of rainfall or for the periods of no rainfall.
 So, for technical reasons too, the study is mainly concerned with weather conditions of rain.

-Based on the above-mentioned factors it is possible to classify the general traffic situations, roughly, with regard to the number of accidents caused thereby.
-Other circumstances of the accident and the process of the accident itself are not taken into account, even if they can be established and made available for counter-measures.
-The skidding resistance of the road-surface by itself, within wide limits, and even under exceptional circumstances, must ensure that the car can be steered in a sufficiently safe manner, thereby contributing to the prevention of accidents.
+Based on the above mentioned factors it is possible to classify the general traffic situations, roughly, with regard to the number of accidents caused thereby.
+Other circumstances of the accident and the process of the accident itself are not taken into account, even if they can be established and made available for countermeasures.
+The skidding resistance of the roadsurface by itself, within wide limits, and even under exceptional circumstances, must ensure that the car can be steered in a sufficiently safe manner, thereby contributing to the prevention of accidents.